Cold-Winters-Knight/FGO-ARCADE-Nuzlocke/NUZLOCKE_RULES.md

 That creates a disconnect in the current local-server setup.

-**Current workaround:** after summoning new cards, relaunch the game with the cards your account now owns so the updated roster is available for the next mission.

-This is an implementation limitation of the current local setup, not an additional challenge rule, and can be removed if the launcher/server workflow later gains a cleaner way to refresh owned cards without restarting the game.
+**Current workaround:** after summoning new cards, manually add them to your deck in the launcher then click on the 'LOAD DECK" button, this will update your inventory.
+This also works for the banners.
+Just swap what draw rate preset you have selected, hit load and hit save.
+There is no reason to close your game!

 ## The point of the rules